 Beaches Turks & Caicos Resort Villages & Spa is an all-inclusive family resort in Providenciales.
 It's a huge property with a full waterpark (including slides and a lazy river), childcare, private pools and lots of things to do.

-Turks & Caicos is one of the safest islands in the Caribbean and the resort is located on Grace Bay, which is beautiful and has been crowned the world's best beach more than once.
+Turks & Caicos is among the safer islands in the Caribbean and the resort is located on Grace Bay, which is beautiful and has been crowned the world's best beach more than once.
 That makes it a popular spot for families, couples and destination weddings.
-(Grace Bay is home to many luxury hotels, and while not all of them are all-inclusive resorts, there are many that are rated as highly as Beaches or better.)
+(Grace Bay is home to many luxury hotels; not all of them are all-inclusive resorts, there are many that are rated as highly as Beaches or better.)

 Service - The staff is what sets Beaches apart from other hotels and resorts.
 Nearly all the workers (and there are many!) are kind and take pride in their work.
 The included childcare services are excellent and the no tipping policy is the real deal.
 Amazing people work here.